-- Acetaminophen (Tylenol), ibuprofen (Motrin), naproxen (Aleve), and sumatriptan (Imitrex) are a few lactation-safe medicines for migraine (8).
+- Acetaminophen (Tylenol) and ibuprofen (Motrin) are a few lactation-safe medicines for migraine (8).
 Do take a prescription from a doctor to avoid overdose.

-- Overactive hand and arm muscles and muscle spasms could be managed with physical therapy, occupational therapy, or regular massages (9).
+- Overactive hand and arm muscles and muscle spasms could be managed with physical therapy, occupational therapyiXTreatment that helps people with sensory, physical, or cognitive issues to improve their ability to perform their daily tasks , or regular massages (9).

 - You may consider facial cosmetic acupuncture (FCA) instead of Botox to reduce wrinkles and improve skin elasticity.
 The method involves the insertion of acupuncture needles in the head, face, and neck (10).